DanielG/travis-run/docker/README.md

 - Dockerfile.base

-  To build the base image `prepare-travis-base-image.sh` will be run.
+  To build the base image `vm/base-install.sh` and `vm/base-configure.sh` will be run.
 It will set up the overall system environment as a travis worker VM.
 No language specific configuration will be done.

 - Dockerfile.language

   The language specific images are built from this Dockerfile.
-This includes running `prepare-travis-language-image.sh` during the image build, it will run the travis-cookbooks appropriate for the given language.
+This includes running `vm/language-install.sh` during the image build, it will run the travis-cookbooks appropriate for the given language.

 - Dockerfile.template